sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query.markdown

     List<Event> entries = _eventLocalService.dynamicQuery(entryQuery);

-By default, `DynamicQueryFactoryUtil.forClass(Entry.class)` returns of list of all guestbook entry entities.
-The `.add(RestrictionsFactoryUtil.eq("name", entryName))` restriction limits the results to only those guestbook entries whose names match the `entryName` parameter of the finder method.
+By default, `DynamicQueryFactoryUtil.forClass(Entry.class)` returns a list of all guestbook entry entities.
+The `.add(RestrictionsFactoryUtil.eq("name", entryName))` restriction limits the results to only those guestbook entries whose names match the the finder method's `entryName` parameter.
 [PropertyFactoryUtil](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/dao/orm/PropertyFactoryUtil.html)
-is a Liferay utility class with the method `forName(String propertyName)`, which returns the specified property.
+is a Liferay utility class whose method `forName(String propertyName)` returns the specified property.
 This property can be passed to another Liferay dynamic query.
-This is exactly what happens in the following line of our
+This is exactly what happens in the following line of our example:
-example:

     .add(PropertyFactoryUtil.forName("guestbookId").in(guestbookQuery))

-Here, the code makes sure that the guestbook IDs (foreign keys) of the entry entities in the `entityQuery` must belong to the list of guestbook IDs returned by the `guestbookQuery`.
+Here, the code makes sure that the guestbook IDs (foreign keys) of the entry entities in the `entityQuery` belong to the list of guestbook IDs returned by the `guestbookQuery`.
 Declaring that an entity property in one query must belong to the result list of another query is a way to use Liferay's dynamic query API to create complex queries, similar to SQL joins.